 - Parents are included!
 (After all…can we depend on our middle schooler to tell us about their day?!)
-In the second hour of the second session, parents join us to work with their student, using the work they’ve done already in the workshop.
+The second workshop session includes both parents and students and uses the work students have done during the first session.

-- It is such a great value – only $153 for a four-hour, small group class.
+- It is such a great value – less than $190 for a four-hour, small group class.

 We are proud of this workshop and how it reaches an under-served age group.